junxit/us-congress-code/title-18/chapter-1/sec-1.md

 ### Short Title of 1984 Amendment

 Pub.
 L. 98–473, title II, § 200, Oct.
 12, 1984, 98 Stat.
 1976, provided that: “This title [see Tables for classification] may be cited as the ‘Comprehensive Crime Control Act of 1984’.”

+### Short Title of 1974 Amendment

+Pub.
+L. 93–412, § 1, Sept.
+3, 1974, 88 Stat.
+1089, provided: “That this Act [amending section 3006A of this title and enacting provisions set out as a note under section 3006A of this title] may be cited as the ‘District of Columbia Criminal Justice Act’.”

 ### Severability